Open-Email/MailHTTPS-Protocol/README.md

 ## Encoding

 SMTP-email uses MIME for encoding messages and allows use of character sets other than ASCII.
 It also permits embedding additional content into single messages.
-This is historical bagage and has made email messages unnecessarily complicated.
+This is historical baggage and has made email messages unnecessarily complicated.

 HTTP, on which Mail/HTTPS relies, can handle multipart bodies, but this involves complex encoding, decoding, and parsing steps.
 This complexity is burdensome for both server and client development and is inefficient for large files.
 Additionally, multipart message segments cannot be sent simultaneously, a strategy that typically speeds up data transfer.